 “It’s not simply enough that we build online products that are usable and functional.
 We also need to design experiences that bring delight, excitement, and engagement to people’s lives.”

 If it’s not enough to build usable and functional products, how can we ensure we are bringing delight to our users?
-Is it simply a case of adding slick animations to the User Interface and creating personalised copy to hook and engage your readers?
+Is it simply a case of adding slick animations to the User Interface and creating a personalised copy to hook and engage your readers?
 Well, no!

 User Experience delight isn’t just aesthetics.
 It’s also the usability of your product, the accomplishments your user feels, and how you exceed the user’s expectations of your product.
 To accomplish this, we must first understand the relationship between user needs and user delight.
 We can then differentiate between the two areas of UX Delight: Surface and Deep delight.

 Definition: User Delight refers to any positive emotional effect that a user may have when interacting with a device or interface.
 User Delight may not always be expressed outwardly, but it can influence the behaviours and opinions formulated while using a website or application.